 Let us discuss each of the steps one by one in brief below.

 Start with the final outcome in the mind and write down the desired result set from the SQL query.
 Evaluate how many records you want to retrieve and which tables can be used to derive the needed output.

-The second step in writing a complex SQL query is the good understanding of database relationships among different fields.
-Figure out either it is one to one or one to many relationships.
+The second step in writing a complex SQL query is a good understanding of database relationships among different fields.
+Figure out whether it is one to one or one to many relationships.
 AN ER (Entity Relationship) diagram is considered most useful here to understand the relationships quickly.
 Make sure you know about fields that are needed for joins.

 Add comments for the SQL queries where needed.
 Don’t put unnecessary comments otherwise, it will make the query lengthy and boring.
 Keep in mind that longer the SQL statement, more bandwidth is required for the statement execution.
 Try to use standard conventions that are used frequently by most of the developers.

-For a complex SQL query, it is common using a stored procedure for the query however there are a number of other facts to consider when writing complex SQL queries.
+For a complex SQL query, it is common to use a stored procedure for the query however there are a number of other facts to consider when writing complex SQL queries.